Hyperbolic groups satisfy the Boone-Higman conjecture: Finite presentability of full, contracting RSGs

 Now, fix an $N\in\N$ so that each generator for $\ker(\partial_1)$ has at most $N$ summands, and choose representatives for the rigid conjugacy classes of exact normalish forms $h_1\cdots h_n$ with $n\leq N$.
 We refer to these finitely many representatives as \newword{model normalish forms}.

 We are now ready to state the relations in our finite presentation for~$G$.
 For convenience, we actually state another infinite presentation, with generators consisting of the elements of $V_{\Gamma,E}$ together with all nuclear generators.
-However, the presentation we give will easily reduce to a finite presentation through Tietze transformations. \begin{definition}[Defining relations for $G$] Let $\Rel_{\mathrm{fin}}$ be the following set of relations.
+However, the presentation we give will easily reduce to a finite presentation through Tietze transformations.
+(See \cite[Section~1.5]{magnus66} for an account of using Tietze transformations with infinite presentations.)